-Verification note: this guide was checked against OpenAI's current billing-settings article, prepaid-billing docs, API pricing page, current model pages, moderation article, and data-sharing help on April 2, 2026.
+Verification note: checked against OpenAI's current Rate limits page, model pages, billing-settings article, prepaid-billing docs, API pricing page, moderation article, and data-sharing help on April 23, 2026.

 TL;DR